Do you have questions from your clients regarding saving for college?

-We will be covering 529 basics including plan types, general and state tax benefits, qualified and non-qualified distributions, and an overview of the underlying plan investments.
+We will be covering 529 plan types, general and state tax benefits, qualified and non-qualified distributions, and an overview of the underlying plan investments.
 In addition, we will look at ways to incorporate grandparents in developing educational legacies.
-Grandparents are already helping, Most are not taking advantage of the resources available to them.
-Let us show you how.
+In many cases Grandparents are already helping, but they are not taking advantage of the resources available to them.
+Let us show you how you can make 529s a part of every client interaction.

 - 529 Distributions and Contributions – 1 hr credit